Parenting Insecurities: Why We Feel ‘Not Enough’

 Possible internal beliefs fueling my insecure thoughts: “They are a better parent than I am.”
 “I am flawed because I cannot get myself and my kids to school looking put together with ease.”

-Need – What do I need when these feelings of insecurity arise?
+Nurture – What do I need when these feelings of parenting insecurity arise?
 Perhaps to remember my parenting coach’s kind words.
 “You are doing a great job.”
 “You are a good Mom.”

 Yay!
 This was excellent news.
 Not only was it ok to totally check out at times but doing so mindfully is a form of self-compassion.